axelv/axelv.github.io/_posts/2023-12-21-manual-upgrade-to-pydantic-v2.md

 ## What's next?

 The manual migration revealed pain points that need addressing.
-Some improvements befor migrating the `fhir-py-types` library include
+Some improvements to the `fhir-py-types` library before migrating include

 1. **Splitting models into separate files** to reduce loading and build time, making maintenance more manageable.
 The assumption here is that each service only needs a subset of models.